 “The program is thankful for the community support that it has engendered through out the years and the success of one of the primary goals of our program – bringing the community and the University closer,” Der Mugrdechian said.
 “We are appreciative of the support of campus administration from President Dr. Castro and Provost Zelezny, to the Dean and Associate Dean of the College of Arts and Humanities, Dr. Jiménez-Sandoval and Dr. Chapman.”

-Additional information about the banquet is available by contacting the Armenian Studies Program office at 559.278.2669.
+Additional information about the Armenian Studies Program is available by contacting the office at 559.278.2669.